RodrigoCossi/SecureWipe/README.md

 Enter the Disk ID you want to securely wipe: 1

+Enter the file system format to use (ntfs, fat32, exfat, ext4, apfs) [default: ntfs]: ntfs

 You are about to wipe Disk ID 1 with DoD 5220.22-M method.
 Type 'confirm' to proceed or Ctrl+C to abort: confirm